 “That crack can easily be repaired,” Tom said.
 “Call someone from our Public Works department, and they’ll come out to assess it.”

 “This tree is a hazard!”
 Helen said.
-“Rabid raccoons live up in the hold near the top!”
+“Rabid raccoons live up in the hole near the top!”
 Helen motioned to a large crack near where the branches split off.
 “There are young children in the neighborhood!
 They could get bit!”

-“If there really is a problem with rabid raccoons you need to call Animal Control and have them come out,” Tom said.
+“If there really is a problem with rabid raccoons, you need to call Animal Control and have them come out,” Tom said.